 Perhaps this drive was borne in me, decades earlier, by my self taught father – a man who never knew either his parents, or a decent meal, or a secure roof over his head until he’d met my mother.
 Perhaps being in the periphery of the mainstream for so many years taught me to persist.
 For me, it was never about fantasy; rather, it was about the harsh reality of being left, on the sidelines, while the rest of the world pursued their dreams.
 I was not about to be relegated to any cloud of dust.
 I would commence, just like the rest of them.

 And, commence, I did.
 And, I’m still beginning.
 Every day.
 The process, for me, is always new; the music is always a curious, mysterious stranger, asking to make my acquaintance.
 And, I am ever ready.

 In 2013, I left the Erie Philharmonic Orchestra’s list of hired players.
 I still miss the smell of the stage, the velour and cables in the wings, the feel of the original, wooden floor under my endpin, the opulence of the grande Art Deco theatre.
 But, the scene has changed there.
-Now, a player like myself is considered dispensible; younger, fresher, caffeinated and confident, the generation that came after me, all its fantasies vividly expressed, has slid into all the available seats.
-There are few advocates for the reliable, wisened musicians in these orchestras, unless they prove competitive enough to secure contracts for a chair.
+Now, a player like myself is considered dispensable; younger, fresher, caffeinated and confident, the generation that came after me, all its fantasies vividly expressed, has slid into all the available seats.
+There are few advocates for the reliable, wisened musicians in these orchestras, unless they prove competitive enough to secure and then maintain contracts for a chair.
 Clearly, I missed this option – by several years, and a few miles.
 But, those miles remain, and I plan to travel them before I sleep.

 © Ruth Ann Scanzillo 11/7/15